Category Archives: Missouri

 Video: Lots and Lands for Sale

-When looking to build on lots for sale in Mount Vernon MO, it is seldom wise to choose a lot in a section where most of the houses are twenty or thirty years old.
+When looking to build on lots for sale in Bell City MO, it is seldom wise to choose a lot in a section where most of the houses are twenty or thirty years old.
 A vacant lot in such a section that was somehow missed when the rest of the houses were built is usually cheap enough that there is a temptation to buy it and build on it.
 Unless the older houses are unusually well kept and in really first class condition, the neighborhood will become obsolete as a high grade residential district before your house has served a normal life span.

 How Much Should One Pay for a Lot?